 But what do other people think of 23andMe?

-So why not head over to DNA Testing Choice where you can find out what more than 200 customers thought about the 23andMe testing and results experience.
+So why not head over to DNA Testing Choice where you can find out what more than 200 customers thought about the 23andMe testing and their results.

 I will say though that most people did rate 23andMe very highly.
 The majority were happy with the results and some were even astonished as to what came up in their results.